 8. Morning pages (15 – 20 mins)

-This part of my morning routine was established more recently and is a creative process.
-It’s an activity of writing 750 words, around 3 pages, each morning.
+Morning pages comes from the book The Artist’s Way It’s an activity of writing 750 words, around 3 pages, each morning.
 It’s not blogging or anything that I will ever release to the world.
 It’s a stream of consciousness of whatever is on my mind, essentially a brain dump on ideas for business, life, and other decisions.

 9. Daily goals (5 mins)

-10. Day planning (3 mins)
+10. Plan my Day (3 mins)

-I break down my day in 30 minute increments, enter any calls or appointments I have, and then schedule out my tasks for the day.
+I break down my day in 30 minute increments using the Self Journal, enter any calls or appointments I have, and then schedule out my tasks for the day.
 I be sure to always put the most important (coincidentally usually the least enjoyable) first so that I ensure it gets done.

 Then I begin working.

 What does the first hour of your day look like?